Campari Group: 1990-Today

 On October 31, 2025 Italian tax police announced they had seized shares worth 1.29 billion euros ($1.5 billion) from Luxembourg-based Lagfin SCA, the holding company that controls Campari, over alleged tax evasion.
 Lagfin SCA denied any wrongdoing and said in a statement that it would defend its position "vigorously and serenely in all competent forums".

+On 18 December 2025, Campari Group announced the sale of Averna and Zedda Piras.

+In June 2026, as part of a strategy to streamline its portfolio and focus on core spirit brands, Campari Group finalized the sale of a 100% stake in the Amaro Averna and Zedda Piras brands to Illva Saronno Holding.